robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FileDataApi.md

 <a name="getsupportedinvoicefiletemplatesbycompany"></a>
 # **GetSupportedInvoiceFileTemplatesByCompany**
-> SupportedInvoiceImportTemplateResponse GetSupportedInvoiceFileTemplatesByCompany (string fuelerProcessName, int? companyId)
+> SupportedInvoiceFileTemplateResponse GetSupportedInvoiceFileTemplatesByCompany (string fuelerProcessName, int? companyId)

 Internal use only - Fetch a supported invoice file template by fuel vendor and company.